digital-cargo/good-practice-shipment-tracking/README.md

 Location: https://1r.carrier.com/logistics-objects/awb-020-1234575
 ```

-This mechanism enables e.g. a platform to provide a unified ONE Record tracking API in a heterogenous environment, where single stakeholders are providing data in ONE Record format, and others don't.
+This mechanism enables e.g. a platform to provide a unified ONE Record tracking API in a heterogenous environment, where single stakeholders provide data in ONE Record format, and others don't.

 ## Shipment Tracking Subscribe